ranjankjha17/ranjankjha17/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: I'm currently learning Solidity.
+- :seedling: I'm currently learning Blockchain.

 - :zap: Ask me anything related to web3.
 I am happy to help.